The Approximate Degree of Bipartite Perfect Matching: Introduction

 \end{definition*} \end{leftbar}

-The input bits of $BPM_n$ select a subset of the edges from the complete bipartite graph, and the output bit is set to $1$ if and only if the chosen graph contains a bipartite perfect matching over the vertices of $K_{n,n}$.
-It is well known that any Boolean function can be \textit{uniquely} represented by a multilinear polynomial over the Reals.
-In \cite{beniamini2020bipartite}, a complete characterization of the multilinear polynomial representing $BPM_n$ over the Reals is obtained, using a connection between the M\"obius numbers of the Birkhoff polytope's face lattice, and the cyclomatic numbers of matching-covered graphs.
+The input bits of $\BPMn$ select a subset of edges from the complete bipartite graph, and the output bit is set to $1$ if and only if the chosen subgraph contains a bipartite perfect matching of order $n$.

+It is well known that any Boolean function can be uniquely and \textit{exactly} represented by a multilinear polynomial over the reals (see \cite{o2014analysis}).
+In \cite{beniamini2020bipartite}, the unique polynomial representing $\BPMn$ was characterized, and in particular was shown to have full degree, $n^2$.
+Conversely, it is not hard to construct low-degree polynomials \textit{approximating} the perfect matching function, if one allows pointwise errors arbitrarily close to one half.
+Indeed, the $n \times n$ Permanent implies (by translation and scaling) such a polynomial of total degree $n$, and approximation error exponentially close to half.
+Approximate degree is an interpolation between these two settings, wherein we require the errors be bounded by an arbitrary constant \textit{less than half}, say one third.
+The previous best-known upper bound on the approximate degree of perfect matching was $\mathcal{O}(n^{\sfrac{7}{4}})$, due to Lin and Lin \cite{lin2015upper}, and no non-trivial lower bound was known.

+Our main result is the following approximate degree bound\footnote{In fact, we show that the same bound also holds even for approximations with \textit{exponentially small} error, see Section \ref{section:upper_bound}.}, which is tight up to low order terms.

+\begin{theo}[The Approximate Degree Bipartite Perfect Matching] {thm:apx_deg_bpm} For every $n \in \mathbb{N}$, the approximate degree of the bipartite perfect matching function is: